Pulomas Racecourse: Gambling

 Ali Sadikin's governorship had ties to the legalization of gambling during his term, much to the outrage of many Muslim groups.
 One of these 'gambling safe havens' included the Pulomas Racecourse.
 Although officially framed as a sports development initiative, the project was politically sensitive due to its association with gambling, a topic that the general manager of the Djakarta Racing Management, James Fair, considers "the thing which nobody talks about".

 Following the nationwide prohibition of gambling in 1974, betting at the Pulomas Racecourse was no longer officially allowed.
 However, informal gambling activities reportedly continued through third-party intermediaries, and were not part of the race's official operations.

+It is believed that in addition to the consecutive losses suffered in its early years, the reason why Djakarta Racing Investments Ltd. pulled their investments is due to the 1981 gambling ban.
+It was also reported that the Australian syndicate sued the Jakarta Provincial Government over "the losses that it had caused".